scicafe/scicafe.github.io/_posts/2020-05-12-Guide-to-Quantization-and-Quantization-Aware-Training-using-the-TensorFlow-Model-Optimization-Toolkit.md

 ---
 layout: post
 title:  "Guide to Quantization and Quantization Aware Training using the TensorFlow Model Optimization Toolkit"
-date:   11 May 2020
+date:   12 May 2020
-categories: jekyll update
+categories: TensorFlow TFMOT Quantization QAT TFLite
 read-time: 10 mins read
 description:
   In this guide we will see how you can use TFMOT to quantize your model.